POSITION: Application Analyst Specialist (GALILEO Programmer/Analyst)

 25% * Implements changes to various Ultimate and GALILEO projects.

 15% * Implements computer-based solutions by working with others in the group to develop and coordinate efforts toward implementation, and overseeing the production deployment.

-10% Participates in the design, creation, enhancement and maintenance of computer-based solutions on a UNIX platform by working with others in the group by taking general design criteria and determining the best method for accomplishing the intended goal.
+10% Designs, creates, enhances and maintains computer-based solutions on a UNIX platform by working with others in the group by taking general design criteria and determining the best method for accomplishing the intended goal.

 5% Performs necessary technical work to configure and program information systems to meet the identified needs.